childers98/MART441-Web-Technologies/Week-8/README.md

 How did it go?
 I think it went alright some of the aspects were confusing to me.
-Images are really confusing me lately.
+Images were the main thing that I spent the most time on, which was also the case last week.
 My quotes are changing and my shapes are moving (hopefully there is enough of those aspects).
+Those elements made more sense to me.
+You chose something to update or turn on and off based off of the button click event.
+I'm not sure how I feel about jQuery as it seems simple but some of the aspects I have a hard time grasping exactly how they work.